MakeSchool-Tutorials/Tip-Calculator-Swift4/P2-Getting-Started/content.md

 To pair with our custom colors in our asset catalog, your project also contains a `UIColor` extension that allows you to access each of the app's colors through code.

 > [action]
-Open `UIColor+TC.swift` from your project navigator.
+Open `UIColor+TC.swift` from your _Project Navigator_.
+If you don't see it, you'll have to expand the `Supporting Files` folder in your _Project Navigator_.
 You should see the following:
 >
 ```
 import UIKit.UIColor